rdfostrich/article-swj2020-cobra/content/evaluation.md

 To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
 For the daily dataset we use 89 versions and for hourly dataset 400 versions, both of them have around 48K triples per version.
-All experiments were performed on a 64-bit Ubuntu 14.04 machine with a 6-core 2.40 GHz CPU and 48 GB of RAM.
+All experiments were performed on a 64-bit Ubuntu 14.04 machine with a 24-core 2.40 GHz CPU and 128 GB of RAM.
 Our experimental setup and its raw results are available on [GitHub](https://github.com/rdfostrich/cobra/tree/master/Experiments/){:.mandatory}.

-Considering we aim to measure the benefits of the bidirectional aggregated delta chain compared to the unidirectional aggregated delta chain under the hybrid storage strategy, we distinguish between the following storage approaches:
+Considering we aim to measure the benefits of the bidirectional aggregated delta chain compared to the unidirectional aggregated delta chain under the hybrid storage strategy, we primarily distinguish between the following storage approaches:

 * **OSTRICH**: Forward unidirectional aggregated delta chain ([](#evaluation-storage-approaches-ostrich))
 * **COBRA\***: Bidirectional aggregated delta chain before fix-up ([](#evaluation-storage-approaches-cobra-star))
 * **COBRA**: Bidirectional aggregated delta chain after fix-up ([](#evaluation-storage-approaches-cobra))

-As such, we consider comparing against other systems with different storage strategies out of scope for this work.
+In order to achieve a more complete comparison with other approaches, we also evaluate BEAR's Jena (IC, CB, TB and hybrid CB/TB) and HDT-based (IC and CB) RDF archive implementations.
-For an extensive comparison of the hybrid storage strategy with other systems, we refer to the [OSTRICH article](cite:cites ostrich).
+We consider a comparison with other systems such as X-RDF-3X, RDF-TX and Dydra out of scoped for this work due to the major difficulties we experienced with these systems caused by missing implementations or the additional required implementation effort to support the required query interfaces.

 <figure id="evaluation-storage-approaches" class="figure">